inonit/django-chemtrails/docs/01_configuration.rst

         'django.contrib.auth',
         ...
         'chemtrails',                     # Core functionality
-        'chemtrails.contrib.permissions'  # If you want to use the permission system ]
+        'chemtrails.contrib.permissions'  # If you want to use the permission system (requires django-rest-framework) ]

 Chemtrails settings